cdlib/eschol-ui/README.md

 ...
 <Route path="/new" component={NewDisp} />
 ```
-Upon saving **app.jsx** after adding these changes, the UI library should automatically rebuild without errors.
+Upon saving **app.jsx** after adding these changes, the UI library should automatically rebundle without errors.
 If you get errors, then double-check your filenames and JSX component names.

 4. From the UI library home page, click the "new" link to browse to the new component.

 You should see the text, "New component content to go here" on the page, with a green border around it.
 This confirms that you have successfully added a new component and connected stylesheet into the UI library.

-## Updating an Existing Element

-The component, `c-subheader` will be used as an example.

-1. [Run](https://github.com/cdlib/eschol-ui#running-the-toolkit) the UI library toolkit.
-2. From the UI library home page, browse to the subheader element.
-3. In the UI library, open the **jsx** and **scss** files related to the subheader component.
-These two files will be **SubHeaderComp.jsx** and **\_subheader.scss** based on the file naming conventions [listed here](https://github.com/cdlib/eschol-ui#getting-familiar-with-the-librarys-assets).
-4. Update the HTML within **SubHeaderComp.jsx** and/or update the styles within **\_subheader.scss**
-5. Save your changes and review them on the display page as they are automatically applied.
-6. If everything looks good across the [supported browsers](https://github.com/cdlib/eschol-ui#supported-browsers), commit your changes to the repo and create a [finished build](https://github.com/cdlib/eschol-ui#running-the-toolkit).
-7. Pull the commited UI library changes and reintegrate them into jSchol.

-## Integrating UI Library into jSchol Project
+### Integrating UI Library into jSchol Project

-[the jSchol details below need clarification by the jSchol team]
+[these details below need clarification by the jSchol team]

 1. Pull any updated UI library CSS from the eschol-ui repo.
 2. Copy and paste UI library element HTML into jSchol templates and view changes in local server [or via jSchol dev server?]